The Paleo Diet - Everything You Need To Know

 What is it?

-The paleo (short for paleolithic) diet instructs people to eat as our ancestors, the cavemen, did.
+The paleo (short for Paleolithic) diet instructs people to eat like our ancestors, the cavemen, did.
 They subsided on meats, leafy greens, nuts, seeds and fruits to get by.
 The cavemen did not have processed foods or complex carbohydrates; instead, they had what nature offered.
 Therefore, people on the paleo diet do not eat grains, dairy, legumes, and many oils.

 Where did it come from?